Gluten Free Fudgy Avocado Double Chocolate Chip Cookies

 1/2 cup almond flour

-1/2 cup Gluten Free baking flour, I used Bob's Redmill 1-for-1 baking flour
+1/2 cup Gluten Free baking flour, or regular all-purpose flour

 1 cup unsweetened cocoa